DengPingFan/CSU/README.md

 <img align="right" src="./assets/csu-logo.png" width="350px" />

 This repository contains a collection of research papers, an evaluation toolbox, and benchmarking results for the task of concealed object segmentation (COS) in images.
-Additionally, to evaluate the generalizability of COS approaches, we re-organize a concealed defect segmentation dataset named CDS2K.
+Besides, to evaluate the generalizability of COS approaches, we re-organize a concealed defect segmentation dataset named CDS2K.

 - Paper link: arXiv (coming soon ...)
 - This project is under construction.
 Contributions are welcome!
 If you would like to contribute to this repository, please submit a pull request.